DrMedfaresBrini/Dr.MedfaresBrini/README.md

 # Dr.MedfaresBrini
-# Home
+# Welocme message

-## Welcome to my personal website.
-This is where you can find my short biography, my courses and my academic writings
+## HELLO EVERYBODY, I AM

+## MOHAMED FARES BRINI, PH.D

+Researcher and teaching assistant at the Faculty of Economics and Management of Nabeul (Tunisia).
+Welcome to my personal website.